-Under the growing pressure to meet these consumer demands, we devote an excessive amount of time and energy pursuing economic activity, either actively thinking about our next purchase, or working endless hours at a soul-sucking job to pay off our last one.
+Under the growing pressure to meet these consumer demands, we devote an excessive amount of time and energy pursuing economic activity.
+We're either actively thinking about our next purchase, or working endless hours at a soul-sucking job to pay off our last one.

 Most likely, both.

-This preoccupation with achieving material and financial success draw us away from critical activities such as nurturing personal relationships and community values, resulting in a host of psychological and social problems including low self-esteem, depression, anxiety, and addiction.
+This preoccupation with achieving material and financial success draw us away from critical activities such as nurturing personal relationships and community values, resulting in a host of psychological and social problems including (but not limted to) low self-esteem, depression, anxiety, and addiction.

 We are unhappy, unfulfilled, pissed off, and confused.